perturbing/vasil-tests/reference-inputs-cip-31.md

 # How to use Reference inputs?
-In this tutorial we will show how to use reference inputs as a new feature of the Vasil HF.
+In this tutorial, we will show how to use reference inputs as a new feature of the Vasil HF.

-## Input vs Reference Input?
+## Input vs. Reference Input?
 The difference between a simple Input and a Reference input is that the reference input will never be spent.
 But, why do we need it?
 It is used to read data contained in the input.
-As we saw in the *referencing-scripts-cip-33* tutorial we use the Script contained in the input.
-In the Babbage era an input cointains the following information:
+As we saw in the *referencing-scripts-cip-33* tutorial, we use the Script contained in the input.
+In the Babbage era, an input contains the following information:

 ``` haskell
 -- | An input of a pending transaction.